-By Air – Mysore does have an airport of its own, but it’s tiny and the flights you can get to and from here are limited.
+Mysore does have an airport of its own, but it’s tiny and the flights you can get to and from here are limited.
 The airport does have frequent flights connectivity to Bangalore, Kochi, Hyderabad, Goa, Chennai, Hyderabad and Belgaum.
 But if you’re coming from any other city, the closest airport is Bangalore’s Kempegowda International Airport.
 It’s give or take 4 hours away from Mysore, by road.
 Or 2-3 hours by train.
 Also a good option.

-By Road – There are Karnataka State Transport buses and apart from that, the general bus connectivity to Mysore is pretty decent.
+There are Karnataka State Transport buses and apart from that, the general bus connectivity to Mysore is pretty decent.
 Depending on where you’re coming from and your budget, it could be a good option.
 There are many private luxury buses also.
 However, you won’t always get a direct bus, so just keep that in mind.
 In general though, the roads are well connected, so even driving down yourself is a great option.

 Now there are two ways to see this.
 One would be from a weather perspective and the other would be focused on events around the city.
-Now all of this would depend on your budget, style of travelling and when you will actually be free.
+Now all of this would depend on your budget, style of traveling and when you’ll actually be free.
 But if you keep all the variables aside, Mysore is a city you can visit all round the year.
 Same goes for the weather which is pleasant throughout each season.
 Even the summers here are tolerable compared to some other cities.

-Best part is that the weather during the shoulder months of October and March are also pretty enjoyable.
+The best part is that the weather during the shoulder months of October and March are also pretty enjoyable.
 And one thing which often takes visitors by surprise is the celebration of Dussehra in the city.
 We couldn’t believe how literally every corner of the city was lit up.
 It was bright and colourful everywhere, with fairy lights decorating trees, buildings, shops, fences and everything else you can imagine.
 Dussehra is really a big deal in Mysore.

 Winter season is also perfect if you’re looking to go on adventure trails and treks.
 Even evening or early morning walks around the many beautiful lakes become a supremely satisfying experience.
 There are ample of treks and famous campsites around Mysore which are great to visit during this season.
 The weather really complements the beauty of the city.
 Just carry some warm clothes.
 It’s also peak travel season so prices may be relatively higher.